North Dakota students speak up about Critical Race Theory

 She says even after being in North Dakota schools for 12 years, she has never been taught the truth behind racism.

 “It’s always been a rainbow and sunshine.
 Oh, it’s Thanksgiving.
 We gave thanks.
 That’s not what happened.
-The natives were slaughtered, and they were killed, and there was genocide,” says LaRocque.
+The natives were slaughtered, and they were killed, and there was genocide,” said LaRocque.

+Her fellow classmate spoke as well, saying she along with other students in this state are already set up for failure.

-“We’re the most self aware generation to ever occur.
+“We’re the most self-aware generation to ever occur.
 We are no longer afraid of older people’s opinions.
 We feel safe to be ourselves.
-The only reason this is continuously trying to be swept under the rug is because you’re scared,” says Sydney Bruce.
+The only reason this is continuously trying to be swept under the rug is because you’re scared,” said Sydney Bruce.

+But Representative Bill Tveit for District 33 says Critical Race Theory should have been extinguished long ago.

 “What part of ‘No’ don’t we understand?
-And Critical Race Theory does nothing but add fuel to a fire of fake racism,” says Rep. Bill Tveit.
+And Critical Race Theory does nothing but add fuel to a fire of fake racism,” said Rep. Bill Tveit.

 About 100 citizens on both sides of the controversial issue attended the three-hour hearing.